-Very few companies are devoting more than a token percentage of their annual turnover to training, in spite of Government encouragement.
-There seems to be a prevailing attitude that if skills are needed they can be obtained by placing an advertisement in the newspaper, or poaching from elsewhere.
+Government urging.
+There seems to be a prevailing attitude that if skills are needed they can be obtained by placing an advertisement on the internet, or poaching from other businesses.

 To add to the current problem, it can be risky to train your managers and chefs at present, because you risk having them poached by someone who’s too lazy to train their own personnel.
 Some of the people I deal with are under constant pressure to go and work elsewhere, and the money they’re being offered is escalating alarmingly.
-The poachers are only shooting themselves in the foot by pushing wages and salaries up to silly 1980’s levels.
+The poachers are only shooting themselves in the foot by pushing wages and salaries up to unsustainable levels.

 But why are business owners so reluctant to train?
 Sometimes it’s because they’ve tried it in the past and found that the result was less than satisfactory — they see it as an expense rather than an investment.
 In many cases the staff they have trained have left their employ before there is a chance for a return.
 I believe these companies have spent their training dollars at the wrong level.

-My logic would suggest that it is futile to attempt to train your staff while you have high labour turnover — it’s like tearing-up hundred dollar bills.
+My logic would suggest that it is futile to attempt to train your staff while you have high labour turnover — it’s like tearing-up thousand dollar bills.
 Labour stability requires good management, and good management requires training — but we work in an industry where less than four percent of all management and supervisory staff have had anything other than basic technical training.

 I am constantly amazed by the number of managers who become indignant at the suggestion that 50% plus staff turnover per year is avoidable.
-The common retort is that ‘this is the nature of our industry and the people who work in it’.
-Bulldust!
-I move around and see businesses with very low labour turnover and figure if they can do it, why can’t others?
+The common retort is that: ‘This is the nature of our industry and the people who work in it’.
+Bullshit!
+I move around in my professional capacity and see businesses with very low labour turnover and figure if they can do it, why can’t others?

 When you analyse why those businesses have achieved low staff turnover you nearly always find that their management possess a thorough understanding of the craft they practice.
 This is simply being professional, and it provides a base on which to build staff performance at the bottom of the pyramid.

 Another reason why not many businesses train their management is because there are precious few people who can do it properly, and if you can find someone good it seems very expensive.
 To train managers you have to have run successful businesses yourself and possess very good communication skills.
 Successful business managers with very good communication skills require very high salaries.
 Very few colleges or training schools can afford to pay that much, so management training is often left to academics or teachers

 Oh, and while we’re considering the expense of management training, let’s give you something to think about — If you receive training that makes you five percent more effective at the top of your pyramid, what is that going to be worth to your business?
 You can make money on the deal.
-Good training is a good investment, not a cost.
+Good training is a great investment, not a cost.